JetBrains/amper/docs/Documentation.md

 |-settings.gradle.kts
 ```

-In case of a multi-module projects, the `settings.gradle.kts` should be placed in the root as usual.
+In case of a multi-module projects, the `settings.gradle.kts` should be placed in the root as usual:
-The module.yaml files in the subdirectories are discovered automatically by looking recursively into each directory
-starting from the location of `settings.gradle.kts`.

 ```
 |-app/